amghelis/dailymoderation/README.md

 ## How to run with Docker

-The build and run process have been tested using **Docker version 24.0.6**
+The build and run process has been tested using **Docker version 24.0.6**

 ### Production environment